hardaker/monster-mashup/README.md

 7. Find and fix the bug!
    - There is a bug in the program.
 See if you can spot it (hint: you actually can be studying the code and reading the output)
+   - Find and fix the *other* bug.  ha ha.

 # Example Output